-Is it totally un-modest to say that I am really proud of this project??
+Is it totally un-modest to say that I am really proud of this repurposed changing table project??
 Because I am really proud.
-Not only did I bust out my Ryobi circular saw, but I also didn’t let many pieces go to waste.
+Not only did I bust out my RYOBI circular saw, but I also didn’t let many pieces go to waste.

 This is how the changing table sat for the last year: taking up space in an abandoned room that will someday soon be fixed up.
 And you see that old chair?
 I made that over, too, with a fresh coat of white paint.
 I found that next to a dumpster alongside my ombre dumpster desk!

-(And oooooohhhhh….how I LOVE my Ryobi circular saw that I scored over the summer at the Haven 2013 conference!
-It’s super easy to use, and I love how interchangeable the battery is with other One Plus Ryobi tools.
+(And oooooohhhhh….how I LOVE my RYOBI circular saw that I scored at the Haven DIY bloggers conference!
+It’s super easy to use, and I love how interchangeable the battery is with other One Plus RYOBI tools.
 Yeah.
 THAT circular saw…..
 LOL.
 This face is no lie–I really DO get that excited about power tools!
 I’m not much of a girly girl.
 Sorry!

-I used Gorilla Glue Epoxy to glue the reinforced piece to the changing table top.
+I used Gorilla Glue Epoxy to glue the reinforced piece to the repurposed changing table top.

 STEP 3: Cut down the legs.

-To make this changing table into a desk, it needed to be shorter.
+To turn this repurposed changing table into a desk, it needed to be shorter.
 I taped off the end (so that I could use the edge of the tape as a guide for straightness) and cut off 3.5″.

 STEP 4: Upcycle the scraps into pencil holders!

-I saved those 3.5″ scrap wood leg pieces and used them to make the cutest little Pencil People pencil holders (I’ll be posting that tutorial later this week.
-It’s super easy!!!!)
+I saved those 3.5″ scrap wood leg pieces and used them to make the cutest little DIY Snowman Pencil Holders 🙂

 STEP 5: Cut off the sides that “look” like a changing table.

 I couldn’t decide whether to keep or cut off the curved sides of the changing table.
 I didn’t want it to look like a changing table, and those rounded edges screamed “BABY FURNITURE!” to me.
-Uh huh.
+Nope.
 Buh-bye!

 STEP 6: Use the BOTTOM shelf of the changing table for a whiteboard.

-So remember this picture from my last post–the crazy pic with me lugging home the changing table before I owned a minivan?
+Before I had a minivan, this is how I lugged furniture home from the thrift store.
 Well, notice the bottom of the shelf bottoms.
 THEY’RE WHITE.
-And not only white, but they’re vinyl-y, like whiteboard material!
-I got the genius idea to upcycle one of the bottom shelves as a white board, if I just flipped it over, then used my nail gun to adhere it to the back of the changing table!
+And not only white but they’re vinyl-y, like whiteboard material!
+I got the genius idea to upcycle one of the bottom shelves as a whiteboard, if I just flipped it over, then used my nail gun to adhere it to the back of the repurposed changing table!
 LOVE THAT!

 And remember the post I did recently about making a drawer organizer out of scrapbook paper?
-I added one of those DIY drawer organizer inside for the kids, too.
+I added one of those DIY drawer organizers inside for the kids, too. 🙂

 STEP 7: Find an inspirational quote and stencil it on.